Shoaib Bashir: Somerset

 In October 2022, Bashir was given a contract for the 2023 season by Somerset after impressing in Somerset Second-XI fixtures in which he took nine wickets at an average of just 14.11 with a best of 5 for 44 against Warwickshire Second XI.

 He played warm-up games in red ball cricket prior to the start of the County Championship in April 2023, whilst continuing to play Second-XI matches for the county in the start of the 2023 season.

 On 7 June 2023, he made his T20 Blast debut for Somerset against Hampshire.
 On 9 June 2023, he took his first wickets as Somerset beat Gloucestershire in the T20 Blast with Bashir claiming 3-26.

 On 10 June 2023, Somerset announced that Bashir had signed a two-year contract extension, keeping him with the county until the end of the 2025 season.
 He made his first-class debut for Somerset against Essex on 11 June 2023.

 On 15 July 2023, he featured on finals day as Somerset beat Surrey and Essex to win the T20 Blast at Edgbaston Cricket Ground.

 Worcestershire (2024 loan)

 He joined Worcestershire County Cricket Club on a short-term loan in June 2024.
 He made his debut for Worcestershire in the 2024 T20 Blast against Nottinghamshire on 7 June.

 Bashir was named Young Player of the Year at the 2024 Cricket Writers' Club Awards.

 Glamorgan (2025 loan)

 Despite his success in international cricket, Bashir still found himself behind Jack Leach and Archie Vaughan as spin options at Somerset, and subsequently went on loan to Glamorgan to play red ball cricket before the 2025 test match series against India.
 Bashir found form hard to come by, and finished his 3 game spell taking only 2 wickets at an average of 152 runs per wicket.
 These poor returns did not dissuade England from selecting him however, and therefore Bashir's loan at Glamorgan ended once he was called up for the sole test match against Zimbabwe.

+Derbyshire

+In January 2026, Bashir joined Derbyshire on a two-year contract having rejected an offer to stay at Somerset.